 Managing your finances isn't always easy, so being able to use a credit card to borrow money can be very helpful.
 However, credit cards aren't right for everyone.
 Therefore, finding out more about how credit cards work is advisable.

 It's fair to say that having a credit card can give you more flexibility when it comes to your finances.
 From being able to spread the cost of buying to helping pay off your debts and building a better credit score, to earning rewards and cashback, they can be a beneficial option.

 But, despite the advantages that having a credit card can offer, it can cause costly mistakes when used incorrectly.
+This includes deciding on how many credit cards you need, which can prove to be a detriment when used irresponsibly.
 Credit cards offer a range of features, and some charge an annual fee.

 With this in mind, here we look at what a credit card is and answer the question, "how do credit cards work?"
 We also look at some things to think about before making your application.

 In their most basic sense, if you get a credit card, you'll be able to borrow money that you don't already have and spend it on anything of your choice.
 Your credit card issuer will trust that you'll pay the money back that you owe over a certain period of time.